iPinguu/BTP405-Prj2/README.md

 # BTP405-Prj2
- A cloud-based restaurant reservation system that allows users to make,manage, and cancel reservations online
+ A cloud-based restaurant reservation system that allows users to make, manage, and cancel reservations online.